ovalves/celeste-engine/README.md

     }

     /**
-     * Executado sempre que o game object linkado a este script é instanciado na cena */ start() {
+     * Called in the creation of the game object
+     */
+    start() {
         this.gameObject1 = this.monoBehaviour.getGameObject('OBJECT_NAME');
     }

     /**
-     * Executado pelo gameloop a frame a frame
+     * Called once per frame
      */
     draw() {
         // Pssando a camera principal da cena para desenhar o objeto